 - External pressures such as rising costs of fuel and insurance

 Electronic recording devices (ERD) vs. electronic logging devices (ELD)

-As Canada, has not finalized the ELD legislations, it is imperative that companies trying to be compliant for US regulators, are versed in the development of Canadian regulations.
-Reliance Insurance along with our transportation partners, can help you identify the appropriate systems.
+As Canada, has not finalized the ELD legislation, it is imperative that companies trying to be compliant for US regulators are versed in the development of Canadian regulations.
+Reliance Insurance along with our transportation partners can help you identify the appropriate systems.
 This will eliminate the need to change out a system one or two years down the road when Canada catches up.

-The primary difference between a paper recording device and a automated on board recording device relates to the device functionality, display configuration and operational settings.
+The primary difference between a paper recording device and an automated onboard recording device relates to the device functionality, display configuration, and operational settings.
 Needless to say, it can be confusing so if you are investing in a system, ensure it is the correct one that will meet future needs.
-Bell Canada & their partners has developed an IoT system for ELD that will work for future Canadian regulations.
+Bell Canada & their partners have developed an IoT system for ELD that will work for future Canadian regulations.

 Canadian companies transporting goods to the USA,

 need to be in compliance with US regulations

 Another emerging trend is a push to talk dispatch system that allows drivers to communicate with dispatch without compromising safety.
 Although relatively new, the technology is getting great reviews and fleet managers are excited to implement the technology that will be available in the market place in the coming months.
 Push to talk dispatch will: